openmc-dev/openmc/docs/source/usersguide/geometry.rst

 Calculating Atoms Content
 -------------------------

-If the total volume occupied by all instances of a cell in a geometry is known by a user, it is possible to assign it to a cell without a stochastic volume calculation::
+If the total volume occupied by all instances of a cell in the geometry is known by the user, it is possible to assign this volume to a cell without performing a stochastic volume calculation::

   from uncertainties import ufloat